 Some of Content Studio’s team management features are.

-- 1Specific tasks for social media account management to increase efficiency.
+- Specific tasks for social media account management to increase efficiency.

-- 2Make posts made by team members in under review.
+- Make posts made by team members under review.

-- 3Assign a label to posts created by certain members for easier identification.
+- Assign a label to posts created by certain members for easier identification.

-- 4Delegate certain social media accounts for certain team members (Collaborators) only.
+- Delegate certain social media accounts to specific team members (Collaborators) only.

-If you have read the ContentStudio review entirely, you will find that ContentStudio is one of best social media marketing and content marketing tools out there.
+If you have read the ContentStudio review entirely, you will find that ContentStudio is one of the best social media marketing and content marketing tools out there.
 And there isn’t any reason not to give it a try.

-As for different uses and purposes of the tool, many people in various fields such as blogging, content marketing, SEO, digital marketing and social media marketing use ContentStudio.
+As for different uses and purposes of the tool, many people in various fields, such as blogging, content marketing, SEO, digital marketing, and social media marketing, use ContentStudio.

 ContentStudio Pros & Cons